evangowan/paleo_sea_level/readme.md

 - Alisa V. Baranskaya for sending me the complete references for the Russian sea level database, including translations.
 - Simon Engelhart for sending me the reservoir corrections for the eastern United States database.
+- Annemiek Vink and Juliane Scheder for sending me the spreadsheets with North Sea data.

 Version history
 -------------

+- **Version 1.2**: Updated the database with an update of the Baltic Sea dataset, and added sites from the North Sea.
 - **Version 1.1**: Added some new LGM sites (including alternate Bonaparte Gulf interpretations), and modified some of the LGM and MIS 3 sites that I original set to have marine limiting points (due to large uncertainties) to have the originally interpreted sea level index ranges.
 (November 5, 2021)
 - **Version 1.0**: initial release (February 23, 2021)